HUNTERSCOUTI/HUNTERSCOUTI/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HUNTERSCOUTI&theme=tokyonight)

 <h2>About me</h2>
-<p>My name is Zilas Jørgensen, but I also go by HUNTER SCOUTI online.
+<p>My name is Zilas Jørgensen, but I also go by HUNTERSCOUTI online.
 <br>
 <br>I'm a College student at Tech College in Aalborg, Denmark.
 I am studying under the Data Technician line with specialty
 <br>in programming and currently finishing up the intro first year.